Fuwn/pywal.nix/README.md

   pywal-nix = {
     wallpaper = /path/to/wallpaper.png; # Required
-    light = false;                      # Defaults to false };
+    light = false;                      # Defaults to false backend = "wal";                    # One of "wal", "colorz", or "colorthief"; Defaults to "wal" };

   # Example usage to print out two colourscheme colours